 This Easy Vegan Yeast Dinner Rolls Recipe creates soft, tender, buttery dinner rolls that are simple to make.
 Vegan Rolls add something special to family dinners, or even a Thursday night “sit on the couch watching TV” meal.
-Make these vegan dinner rolls with my easy-to-follow instructions.
+Make these quick vegan dinner rolls with my easy-to-follow instructions.
 Vegetarian roll recipes are made with only a few ingredients.
 If you need dairy-free dinner rolls, you’ll love this recipe!

 I have been into making homemade bread for a long time now.
 I think it started because my mom always insisted on making homemade dinner rolls for our family dinners.
 And I’m oh-so-glad she did!